List of historical acts of tax resistance: Resistance in Mexico, 1780–1807

 There was widespread resistance to the pulque tax and other taxes in Zempoala and Otumba, beginning in 1780.

-19th Century
+19th century

 A mass tax strike in Benares, 1810–11

 When the East India Company attempted to impose a house tax in Bengal, 200,000 residents of Benares shut their shops, left their homes, assembled en masse in the countryside, and petitioned the Company administration to lift the tax.
-The protest occurred in December 1810 – January 1811.
+The protest occurred from December 1810 until January 1811.
 The Company administration at first made a show of force, but eventually rescinded the tax.

 Radical Reformers, 1819

-The "Radical Reformers" were advocates of democratic reforms in England — things like universal male suffrage and secret ballots.
+The "Radical Reformers" were advocates of democratic reforms in England—things like universal male suffrage and secret ballots.
 In the wake of a military massacre of reform demonstrators in Manchester in August, 1819, reformers vowed to refuse to buy and consume products on which the government applied an excise tax, like tea, tobacco, and alcoholic beverages.